Achronus/django_project_quickstart_tool/README.md

 - `static` - for static items such as `css`, `js`, and `img` files
 - `templates` - for template files in your project

 _Note: template files follow the standard convention required by `Django` to work correctly.
-For example, the ones in `firstapp` follow the convention: `templates/firstapp/...`._
+For example, the ones in `firstapp` follow the convention: `templates/firstapp/...` where `firstapp` is automatically updated to the `FIRSTAPP_DIR` name._

 ## Dependencies